Seward officials plan ground source heat pump project

 Seward is planning to heat four city buildings using seawater pumped from Resurrection Bay.

-The Peninsula Clarion reports the city council approved a resolution this week to accept a $725,000 grant from the Alaska Energy Authority to design and build a ground source heat pump.
+The City Council approved a resolution this week to accept a $725,000 grant from the Alaska Energy Authority to design and build a ground source heat pump, the Peninsula Clarion reported .

 Premium content for only $0.99